flipkart-incubator/flux/README.md

 ![Audit] (https://github.com/flipkart-incubator/flux/raw/master/docs/audit_records.png)

+Visit https://www.youtube.com/watch?v=DxyNcntnVzQ&feature=youtu.be to see how Flux state machine instance graph and audit look like.

 ## Documentation and Examples
 Flux examples are under "examples" module.
 Each example can be run independently.
 Flux has very few dependencies and the simplest